 Another important part of the surface preparation process is the repair of existing cracks.
 Because the overlay is a concrete material, cracks in the concrete substrate have a tendency to eventually make their way to the surface of the topping.
 Most overlay manufacturers offer companion products for patching hairline cracks to help inhibit their ability to reach the new surface.

-“One way to repair a crack is to grind the edges to help make it smoother, but the crack may still resurface over the course of a few years,” says Potvin.
+“One way to repair a crack is to grind the edges to help make it smoother.
+The he crack may still resurface over the course of a few years,” says Potvin.
 The use of Fiberglas tape or membranes, followed by patch, can be helpful in keeping cracks under control.
-Many installers simply plan their designs to, wherever possible, include sawcuts in the same areas where cracks exist in the substrate.
+Many installers simply plan their designs to include sawcuts in the same areas where cracks exist in the substrate.
 In this way, when cracks make their way to the surface, they are disguised as saw-cut joints.
 As Harris puts it, “Honor the crack.
 Let it do its thing, and make it work to your advantage.
 Make it part of your design.”

-Once the substrate is properly shotblasted, moisture content is determined to be at or below acceptable levels, and cracks have been satisfactorily repaired, the next step is application of an appropriate primer material.
+Once the substrate is properly shotblasted, moisture content is determined to be at or below acceptable levels.
+And when cracks have been satisfactorily repaired, the next step is application of an appropriate primer material.
 Most overlay manufacturers make a primer product specifically designed for use with their proprietary self-leveling overlay systems.
-Two coats, or even three or four, are recommended to ensure the primer accomplishes both jobs it is designed to do: bond with the substrate and seal the pores in the concrete.
+Two coats, or even three or four, are recommended to ensure the primer accomplishes both jobs it is designed to do.
+Bond with the substrate and seal the pores in the concrete.

 “With our self-drying topping,” says Pevarnik, “we recommend two coats of Ardex primer.
-It acts as a bonding agent, but more important, it seals the pores of the concrete so the substrate doesn’t absorb water from the overlay mix.
+It acts as a bonding agent.
+More importantly, it seals the pores of the concrete so the substrate doesn’t absorb water from the overlay mix.
 In return, it prevents air from coming up from the substrate into the mix and leave pinholes and air bubbles.”

-Primer should be applied with a brush or pushbroom.
+You should apply primer with a brush or pushbroom.
 “Some installers try to roll it on, or spray it on, but you need to brush it afterwards too,” he notes.
-“You need to make sure the primer is being forced down into the pores of the concrete.
+“You need to make sure you force the primer down into the pores of the concrete.
 Otherwise, it’s just a film sitting on top, and it’s not really bonding well.”

-It’s wise to plan your project so the overlay material is applied within 72 hours of the primer application.
+It’s wise to plan your project so you apply the overlay material within 72 hours of the primer application.
 “Actually, once the primer is dry to the touch — anywhere from two to eight hours — start overlaying as soon as possible.
 The longer you wait, the better the chance for dust or other small debris to collect and cause problems.”

 Some contractors mix their overlay systems and water in barrels at the job site while others prefer using a pump and hose, and it often depends on the size of the job.
 Says Hodges, “Either way, it must be done precisely to the manufacturer’s specifications.
 The amount of water in the mix must be consistent and exact.
 We put down about 100 truckloads annually, and we’ve found through experience that the pump gives you better control of thickness and consistency.”

-If more than just a few bubbles appear, this probably indicates insufficient primer was applied.
-In these cases, a porcupine roller can help alleviate the problem, but then go back over it with a smoother if you don’t like the dimpled effect left from the porcupine roller, he says.
+If more than just a few bubbles appear, this probably indicates application of the primer was insufficient.
+In these cases, a porcupine roller can help alleviate the problem.
+Then go back over it with a smoother if you don’t like the dimpled effect left from the porcupine roller, he says.

-Temperature — of the air, of the mix and of the water — is yet another important criterion in a successful overlay floor installation.
+Temperature, of the air, of the mix and of the water, is yet another important criterion in a successful overlay floor installation.
 “Keep in mind, this is a concrete product, and it’s best to work when conditions are cool,” Harris notes.
-“If the ambient temperature is too warm, or the mix was stored outside in the sun, that will affect the set time.
+“If the ambient temperature is too warm, or you store the mix outside in the sun, that will affect the set time.
 An air conditioning system or heating system should be shut off, if at all possible, before you begin pouring product.
 The water you add should be chilled or cool.
 We recommend putting several bags of ice in the water barrel and coiling the hose in the chilled water if the conditions are warm.
 That will help prevent the floor from setting up too fast.”

 Finishing and Maintaining

-Once the overlay has reached sufficient hardness — which can take anywhere from three hours to overnight — there are special power tools available to score or sawcut the surface.
+Once the overlay has reached sufficient hardness — three hours to overnight — there are special power tools available to score or sawcut the surface.
 The possibilities are almost without limit.
 A wide range of patterns, designs, artwork and even company logos can be cut into overlay surface.
 “You can achieve designs in concrete that you can’t get with other materials,” says Harris, “either because the material won’t allow it or it would be cost prohibitive.
-With self-leveling overlayments you can do just about anything your imagination allows.”
-Different diameter diamond blades on a straight or angle grinder permits the installer to show his or her artistic flair without causing excessive dust problems.
-As mentioned earlier, you might consider tailoring your design so certain sawcuts are made at places where there were cracks in the concrete substrate, thereby hiding them if and when they make their way to the surface.
+With self-leveling overlayments you can do just about anything your imagination allows”.
+Different diameter diamond blades on a straight or angle grinder permits the installer to show their artistic flair without causing excessive dust problems.
+As mentioned earlier, you might consider tailoring your design for certain saw cuts.
+To ensure they are made at places where there were cracks in the concrete substrate.
+Thereby hiding them if and when they make their way to the surface.

-Some overlay systems come only in gray or white; if different colors are desired, coloring products or pigments must be added to the mix.
-Several overlay manufacturers also offer custom mixed colors which allows the designer, architect or contractor to match any color whether it be a paint chip or other colors already in use.
-Other systems like Scofield’s are premixed in dozens of different colors.
-Many installations, however, are made more dynamic and colorful through the use of stains (sometimes in multiple colors) applied to the hardened overlay.
+Some overlay systems come only in gray or white; if you desire different colors, you must add coloring products or pigments to the mix.
+Several overlay manufacturers also offer custom mixed colors.
+These allow the designer, architect or contractor to match any color.
+Whether it be a paint chip or other colors already in use.
+Other systems premix in dozens of different colors, like Scofield’s.
+Many installations, however, are more dynamic and colorful through the use of stains (sometimes in multiple colors) that one applies to the hardened overlay.
 Through various brushing techniques, stains can be evenly applied or layered or mixed to create a faux look.

 The final step is to apply sealer and protective coating to protect the floor from damage and traffic wear-and-tear.
-If the floor is in a high traffic area, some installers apply several coats of sealer, not only to protect the floor but to simplify the regular maintenance routine.
+If the floor is in a high traffic area, some installers apply several coats of sealer.
+Not only to protect the floor but to simplify the regular maintenance routine.
 “If you build up successive coats of wax or polish, an overlay floor is relatively easy to maintain,” observes Harris.
-“It also depends how much traffic a floor is subjected to, but if you adhere to a regular maintenance schedule and continue reapplying wax, the floor should look great and last almost indefinitely.”
+“It also depends how much traffic a floor gets, but if you adhere to a regular maintenance schedule and continue reapplying wax, the floor should look great and last almost indefinitely.”

 Hodges agrees.
 “These floors can last forever, but only if they get the maintenance they require.
-In the casinos, they’re buffed and polished every day, or every other day.
+In the casinos, they buff and polish every day, or every other day.
 In most locations, they should be cleaned and waxed a minimum of once every five days.”